costelloej10/zinc_insurance_app/README.md

 Tests cover the models (products, zinc_remote_infos) and the ZincClient which queries the Zinc api (the api response is saved in the spec/fixtures/cassettes directory).

+The insurance quote is fetched in the Products#index controller action before the page is served.

 In order to get the tests set up, run the following:

 `gem install bundler`